21st WMD-CST passes training proficiency evaluation

-U.S. Army Sgt.
-Eric J. Boyer, survey team member, 21st Weapons of Mass Destruction-Civil Support Team (21st WMD-CST), New Jersey National Guard, places evidence bags in a container at a simulated crime scene during an Army North mandated training proficiency evaluation at the Bethany Beach Training Site, Bethany Beach, Del., April 29, 2021.
+U.S. Army Staff Sgt.
+Nicky Lam, left, and Sgt.
+Eric J. Boyer, survey team member, 21st Weapons of Mass Destruction-Civil Support Team (21st WMD-CST), New Jersey National Guard, decontaminate themselves during an Army North mandated training proficiency evaluation at the Bethany Beach Training Site, Bethany Beach, Del., April 29, 2021.
 The 21st WMD-CST supports civil authorities at man-made or natural disasters by identifying chemical, biological, radiological, and nuclear substances, assess the consequences, and advises on response measures.
 (New Jersey National Guard photo by Mark C. Olsen)

 |Date Taken: